-Attorney NEIL FORESTER is a California bar-certified Family Law Specialist and a Fellow in the American Academy of Matrimonial Lawyers.
-He serves as divorce litigator, arbitrator, mediator, private judge, consulting attorney, and pre-litigation strategist, and provides second opinions as well as prenups, adoptions, cohabitation agreements, domestic partnerships, and pet parenting plans.
+Attorney NEIL FORESTER is a California bar-certified Family Law Specialist and a Fellow of the American Academy of Matrimonial Lawyers.
+He serves as a divorce mediator, arbitrator, private judge, consulting attorney, and pre-litigation strategist, and provides second opinions as well as prenups, adoptions, cohabitation agreements, domestic partnerships, and pet parenting plans.
 Learn more at foresterfamilylaw.com.

 This information is general in nature and should not be construed as legal advice.